-If you got sticker shock at the price of the iSpring but still set on an under the sink filter, then consider the APEC WFS-1000.
+If you're still set on an under the sink filter despite the initial sticker shock of the iSpring, then consider the APEC WFS-1000.
 The cost is quite a bit less and has only a slight drop in performance than the iSpring, making it an excellent option if you are shopping on a budget.
 This model has an exceptionally high flow rate and does a great job of removing both lead and chlorine from the water.

 Unfortunately, this model does a poor job of extracting sodium from the water, while the filtered water it produces didn't perform too well in our taste test.
 It doesn't impart any bad flavors in pure water, but we definitely could taste residual traces of salt and chlorine in our contaminated water test.
 This filter also takes time to install and will take up a decent amount of space under your sink.
-However, if you are trying to save some cash on an under the sink filter and don't mind salts in your water, then the WFS-1000 is an excellent choice.
+However, we still think the WFS-1000 is an excellent choice for those trying to save some cash on an under the sink filter and don't mind salts in the water.

 Read Full Review: APEC WFS-1000